 In the U.S., we may have reached a perfect storm for this radicalization, because very few of the countervailing forces that continue to operate in other societies are present here.
 This is not to even mention the giveaway programs (masquerading as “socialism”) that the Democrats have promised the young.
 How can Republicans match such largesse?

-Moreover, a growing percentage of Millennial voters are multiracial and generally tend toward the Left. indicates that no more than 55 percent of those between 18 and 34 are white.
+Moreover, a growing percentage of Millennial voters are multiracial and generally tend toward the Left.
+A study by the Brookings Institute in 2016 indicates that no more than 55 percent of those between 18 and 34 are white.
 It is hard to imagine that these non-white young voters, who are now solidly on the Left, will embrace Republican politicians because they promise to free up the urban rental and real estate markets.